Games & Quizzes

 /ˈfrēkiNG/

-used for emphasis or to express annoyance.
-Used for emphasis or to express annoyance.
+used for emphasis or to express annoyance. used for emphasis or to express anger etc..
 Used to emphasize what is being said, or to express anger.

 /pərˈsent/